Kong/docs.konghq.com/app/docs/0.12.x/loadbalancing.md

 The DNS record `ttl` setting (time to live) determines how often the information is refreshed.
-When using a `ttl` of 0, every request will be resolved using its own dns query.
+When using a `ttl` of 0, every request will be resolved using its own DNS query.
 Obviously this will have a performance penalty, but the latency of updates/changes will be very low.

 [Back to TOC](#table-of-contents)